beach

 In our project, we break with this tradition by omitting the evaluation step.
 This allows us to automatically generate digital maps as soon as analyzed data are given, that is, VERY EARLY!
 These innovative so-called "preview maps" allow to directly monitor the gathered dialect data and their distribution as "speaking maps", both for experts and the public.

 If you think about it, there's only one problem: how to prevent cluttering a dialect map with symbols for dozens (even hundreds) of different IPA types, and, correspondingly, to ensure effective and user-friendly interactive use of such digital maps.
 I have come up with a satisfactory, innovative solution for this problem (the attention-guidance in automatically generated dialect maps).
 Have a look at my paper on dialect data visualization in the DMW project (Pdf) (online version).
+See also the slides of a talk where I present this innovative idea of user-friendly on-the-fly generation of preview dialect maps based on unevaluated data.
+There's more on this in the project section.

 Especially in trumpet-loud times like these, I fully agree with the statement made in the recently published song "Den Revolver entsichern" of the Hamburgian band Kettcar: